Paolo Maldonado

 Paolo Freddy Maldonado Farje (born 12 August 1973) is a Peruvian football manager and former player who manages Universitario (women).

+Biography

 Early life

 As a child, Maldonado aspired to become an engineer, before becoming a professional footballer.

 Playing career

 Maldonado was nicknamed "Manzanita".
 During his career, he won five league titles and the 2003 Copa Sudamericana.
 During his career, he was known as a locker room prankster.

 Managerial career

 After retiring from professional football, Maldonado became a manager.

 Style of play

 Maldonado was known for utilizing his short height to take on opposing players.

 Personal life

 Maldonado grew up supporting Peruvian side Universitario, a club he would later play for.